Combating Dry, Itchy Skin and Rashes During Cancer Treatments

 If you are experiencing changes to your skin because of cancer treatment, it is always a good idea speak with your care team right away.
 Members of your medical team can recommend products to help alleviate the rashes, dryness and itching.
 The National Cancer Institute also has some helpful tips on alleviating these side-effects.
 Visit their website link for more.

-Free Financial help for Cancer Patients
+Free Financial Help for Cancer Patients

 If you are in treatment and having trouble affording care or prescriptions, please see our links to free financial resources for cancer patients for agencies that may be able to help you.